queil/rooz/README.md

 A sidecar with `install` steps is built once: rooz runs the steps in a container and commits the result as `localhost/rooz/<workspace>/<sidecar>:latest`, then starts the sidecar from that image.

-Only an image rooz itself committed for that workspace and sidecar is reused - it has to carry the `dev.rooz` labels rooz stamps on it.
-An image someone else tagged under that name is treated as absent and rebuilt over, so a predictable tag in the engine's shared image namespace cannot be used to slip code into a workspace.
+The sidecar is created from the image **id** rooz got back from that commit, never from the name - and the id is recorded on the sidecar container (`dev.rooz.runtime-image`), which is what a later run checks before skipping the install stage.
+A name in the engine's image namespace is not evidence of what carries it, and neither are the labels on it: anyone able to tag an image can write both.
+An id is the image's content, so it cannot be pointed at somebody else's image.
+If the recorded id is gone or no longer what rooz committed, the install stage runs again and the tag is rebuilt over.
 Removing a workspace removes the images rooz built for it.

 ### Privileged containers